 The Bankruptcy Code and the Local Rules require the debtor or the attorney for the debtor to submit many documents to the Trustee.
 The Trustee prefers service by electronic mail.
 The documents being submitted should be converted to a pdf with the case number and case name legible on the first page.
 The pdf cannot be password protected as the trustee is unable to open password protected pdfs.
-The pdf of the documents should be e-mailed to effile@ch13ac.com for cases in the Santa Ana Division.
+The pdf of the documents should be e-mailed to efile@ch13ac.com for cases in the Santa Ana Division and to efileRS@ch13ac.com for the Riverside Division cases.
 Please make sure to put the case number and debtor name in the subject line of your e-mail.
 We confirm receipt of documents submitted this way.